Thinking about pregnancy after the death of your baby

 - Your pregnancy history.
 Tell your provider about what happened in your previous pregnancy.
 Your provider may be able to tell you why your last baby died and if it could happen again.
 There may be things you and your provider can do to help prevent problems that can affect your baby.

 - Your family health history.
 This is a record of any health conditions and treatments that you, your partner and everyone in your families have had.
-Some of these problems may affect your pregnancy.
-If certain conditions run in your families, your provider may suggest that you meet with a genetic counselor.
-This person has special training about birth defects and other medical conditions that run in families.
+Some of these conditions may affect your pregnancy.
+If certain conditions run in your family, your provider may suggest that you meet with a genetic counselor.
+This person is trained to help you understand about genes, birth defects and other medical conditions that run in families, and how they can affect your health and your baby's health.

 - Health conditions you have, like depression, diabetes or high blood pressure.
 Depression is a medical condition in which strong feelings of sadness last for a long time and interfere with your daily life.
 Diabetes is when you have too much sugar (called blood sugar or glucose) in your blood.
 Too much blood sugar can damage organs in your body, including blood vessels, nerves, eyes and kidneys.
 High blood pressure (also called hypertension) is when the force of blood against the walls of your blood vessels is too high.
 Getting treatment for conditions like these before you get pregnant can help you have a healthier pregnancy.